wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 * See console 'help' command or docs on how to configure each board

 ### NOTES
 * If you're experiencing problems with serial console ensure you 'restart' the board before issuing commands.
-Initial ASCII escape codes are sent to console during setup.
-TODO implement handling Serial RTS/DTS and send ASCII codes on connect.
+Initial ANSI escape codes are sent to console during setup.
+TODO implement handling Serial RTS/DTS and send ANSI escape codes on connect.
 * See SerialCommands.md for basic serial console usage and board setup

+### Wiring Guides & Board Type Config
+Please see `/docs/Wiring.md` for wiring
+Serial Console doc is `SerialCommands.md`

 ### TODO
 * ~~Refactor code splitting into several files~~